 One of the measures adopted with this new law is the mandatory use of e-invoicing.
 This is an essential step for Spain, especially since the previous e-invoicing was voluntary – except in exceptional cases in the B2G sector.

-The new law stipulates that in the B2B sector, companies, and freelancers switch to electronic invoices in their business relations.
-This means that e-invoices must henceforth be issued, sent and also received.
+The new law stipulates that companies and freelancers in the B2B sector switch to electronic invoices in their business relations.
+This means that e-invoices must henceforth be issued, sent, and received.

 Further guidance expected

-This regulation is also significant because it starts the period for the e-invoicing obligation to come into force – for companies such as freelancers whose annual turnover breaks the EUR 8 million mark, this regulation will apply one year after the announcement of the law.
-For all other companies and freelancers, it comes into force 24 months after publication.
+This regulation is also significant because it starts the period for the e-invoicing obligation to come into force.
+For companies such as freelancers whose annual turnover breaks the EUR 8 million mark, this regulation will apply one year after the announcement of the law.
+It comes into force 24 months after publication for all other companies and freelancers.

 Only a few years ago, Spain abolished the mandatory rule that required invoices to be in a specific format to be considered electronic.